 Food blog WordPress theme

-I use the Kadence WordPress theme.
+I use the Kadence WordPress theme (affiliate link).
 Why?
 Well, its fast, light and still manages to be easy on the eye.
 With Core Web Vitals coming up on the horizon, its critical your food blog runs fast.
 Kadence is great at this.
 The Pro version is also really cheap.
 I also use Kadence Blocks – the designer’s custom Gutenberg blocks.

 Camera gear for blogging

 I shoot with a Sony A7iii body using a Sony FE 24mm f/1.4 GM Lens.
 It’s a fairly pricey combination.
 I run many other websites and create a lot of food photography.
 The A7 works great in low light (I take a lot of photos in dark restaurants), its comparatively light and portable (to a DSLR) being a mirrorless camera – and it’s worth every last penny I spent on it.
 Seriously.